Go to content

 Scheurich model 791

-The shown piggy banks I bought in different stores in the Netherlands, they were made in Germany by Scheurich Keramik.
-All of them have a four leaf clover right above the tail.
+All of the Scheurich piggy banks have a four leaf clover right above the tail.
 Length 13.5 cm.
 Period 1950 to 1965, or possible even before 1945.
-In addition to model 791 of 14 cm, there is a smaller (12.5 cm) and several larger ones: 792 and 793.
+In addition to model 791 of 14 cm (in my collection: the traditional one, the one you have to smash into pieces to get the money out) , there is a smaller (12.5 cm) and several larger ones: 792 and 793.
 All with cap or lock in the belly.

 Miscellaneous